Who we are

 Algeco is a progressive employer

-Algeco is a progressive employer and are passionate about fairness, equality and inclusion, and are committed to become a diverse and inclusive organisation that allow colleagues to be their authentic selves.
+Algeco UK ltd is a progressive employer and is passionate about fairness, equality and inclusion, and is committed to becoming a diverse and inclusive organisation.
+The company employs over 250 people, and the following data shows the results for 2025.

 Each year companies publish figures for Gender Pay Gap reporting for: